envirate/ico/README.md

 * Crowdsale does not allow purchases of tokens if the sale period's hard cap is exceeded (contract CappedCrowdsale)
 * It is possible for the contract owner to pause (and unpause) the crowdsale (contract Pausable)
 * Purchased tokens are not immediately delivered to the purchaser but the amount is stored internally.
 Tokens are then delivered later in batches to the purchasers.
 Also it is possible to use different rates (bonuses) per different sale phase within the sale period. (contract OwnTokenCrowdsale)
+* All leftover tokens are burned at the end of a sale period.
+A sale period is only given the maximum amount of tokens it can theoretically distribute (soft cap * maximum bonus).
+All leftover tokens are burned automatically. (contract OwnTokenCrowdsale)
 * It is possible to define a rate (bonus) for the crowdsale sale period based on soft cap: the bonus is in effect only until soft cap is met. (contract OwnTokenCrowdsaleExtension)

 ## Smart contract inheritance architecture
 The smart contracts are layered with inheritance to add functionality in a structured way.
 Inheritance of different smart contracts is implemented in the following order.